GhostInABottle/octopus_engine/README.md

   * [GLEW](http://glew.sourceforge.net/)
   * [Qt 5.6](https://www.qt.io/) - For the editor

-Start by cloning my XD fork into the vendor/ directory.
 There are project files for Visual Studio 2015 and Xcode, although I never tested them on another machine.
 There's a basic Makefile in the linux/ directory for GCC.
 You can test the executable by placing it in the win/ directory.